oleganza/bitcoin-papers/AutomaticEncryptedWalletBackups.md

 `||` denote concatenation of two binary strings.

 **Plaintext** is a serialized represenation of Wallet's metadata.
 This could be JSON, XML, SQLite or any other data.
-This specification does not cover the underlying data format and leaves it to each wallet application to define for itself.
+This specification does not cover the underlying data format.
+Each wallet application defines that format for itself.

-**Master Key** is 32-byte raw private key contained in the wallet's master extended private key (per BIP32).
+**Master Key** is a 32-byte raw private key contained in the wallet's master extended private key (per BIP32).

 **Backup Key** is a key derived from the *Master Key* from which all other backup-related keys are derived.
 Wallet should store that key in a secure location that does not require user interaction to be accessed.
-(Unlike *Master Key* that should be stored in a location that does require interactiev authentication like passcode or Touch ID.)
+(Unlike *Master Key* that should be stored in a location that does require interactive authentication like passcode or Touch ID.)
 All the keys defined below are derived on the fly from the single *Backup Key*.

     BackupKey = HMAC-SHA256(key: MasterKey, data: "Automatic Backup Key")

 **Wallet Identifier** is a 16-byte string used to identify a wallet backup when storing and retrieving it.
-It is not included in the backup itself and only used to reference the backup in a standard way.
+It is not included in the backup itself and only used to reference the backup in a standard way when communicating with a storage service.

     WalletID = HMAC-SHA256(key: BackupKey, data: "Wallet ID")[0, 16]